Transmixr/transmixr.github.io/docs/comp_mediaselection/index.md

 ## Where does it fit in TRANSMIXR?

 The Media Understanding & Selection toolbox provides tools for asset management and transformation.

-## How do I use it?
-- Contact info
-- Sign-up
-- license/cost
+Media corporations that already possess media assets such as image and video can use the media understanding and selection workflows to integrate their content into immersive story-telling applications.

 ## What problems does it solve?